How do you use a fractional CFO to grow a business?

 • How much are you going to pay them?

 For example, the brief may be to support a fundraise, in which case the arrangement will have a finite duration.
-On the other hand, the CEO may require strategic advice, and a sounding board and an ongoing relationship.
+On the other hand, the CEO may require strategic advice, a sounding board and an ongoing relationship.

 It’s essential, therefore, to determine what type of individual would work well within the business and recruit someone who exemplifies the culture of the company.